AdonisAlgos/tech264-test-git/README.md

 ### Linking GitHub to a key

 1. Generate a new SSH key.
+   1. Navigate to the `.ssh/` folder within the `home` directory (if one doesn't exist create one).
+   2. Run `ssh-keygen -t rsa -b 4096 -C "your email address"` to generate the public and private key pair.
 2. Print the **public** key using `cat`.
 This will be given to GitHub.
 3. Navigate to your **Settings** on GitHub.
 4. Find **SSH Keys and GPG keys** and add **New SSH key**.